Shanna the She-Devil: Literary reception

+Volumes

+Shanna, the She-Devil – 2005

+According to Diamond Comic Distributors, Shanna, the She-Devil #1 was the 30th best selling comic book in February 2005.

+Shanna, the She-Devil: Survival of the Fittest – 2007

+According to Diamond Comic Distributors, Shanna, the She-Devil: Survival of the Fittest #1 was the 103rd best selling comic book in August 2007.

 Other versions

 Frank Cho version

-A blonde, alternate-universe version of the character starred in the seven-issue miniseries Shanna, the She-Devil (vol. 2) (April-Oct.
+A blonde, alternate-universe version of the character starred in the seven-issue miniseries Shanna, the She-Devil (vol. 2) (April–Oct.
 2005), written and drawn by Frank Cho.
 This Shanna is the result of genetic experimentation that endows her with superhuman strength and agility.
 One member of a scientific expedition that encounters her names her Shanna "after the comic book character".
 The series was published with a "PSR+" rating through issue #4, and a "Parental Advisory" rating afterward.

 A four-issue sequel miniseries, Shanna the She-Devil: Survival of the Fittest (Oct.
-2007 - Jan.
+2007 – Jan.
 2008) by writers Justin Gray and James Palmiotti and penciller Khari Evans, features this same alternate version of Shanna.

 Ultimate Marvel

 Shanna and Ka-Zar first appear in the Ultimate Marvel imprint on the final page of Ultimates 3 #3.
 Flashbacks reveal that she, Ka-Zar, and Zabu have been friends since childhood.
 After the Ultimatum wave, they join the New Ultimates where they helped to fight Loki.